sriharsha0806/Face-Verification/README.md

 # Challenges:
 * The celebrities facial images are taken at multiple poses and their age vary across the images(multi-modal) compared to other face verification datasets.

+# Running the Experiment
+* Clone the repository
+* Download the datasets into this repo
+* Extract them
+* Run mat.py and Run Train.py

 ![](Img/dataset_dist.png)

 # Why Neural Networks?